West Germany’s Economic Miracle -Wirtschaftswunder

 A New Economic Plan- Social Market Economy

 Let’s go back a few years.
-During the war, at the University of Freiburg, the Soziale Marktwirtschaft (social free market group), led by Professor Walter Eucken set up an intellectual resistance movement to Hitler’s totalitarian policies.
-The brave members of the group, including Ludwig Erhard and Wilhelm Röpke, believed in Free Markets, along with some government oversight, in the form of taxes and to insure that monopolies don’t form.
+During the war, at the University of Freiburg, the Soziale Marktwirtschaft (Social Free Market Group), led by Professor Walter Eucken, set up an intellectual resistance movement against Hitler’s totalitarian policies.
+The brave members of the group, including Ludwig Erhard and Wilhelm Röpke, believed in Free Markets, along with some government oversight, in the form of taxes and to ensure that monopolies don’t form.
 (For you economics junkies, it’s very similar to the Chicago School under Milton Freedman) In 1944, Ludwig Erhard, a member of the Soziale Markwirtschaft, put himself on the American radar when he wrote an essay explaining how to set up the German economy should be set up when the Nazis lost.
 (A brave and bold move for an economist!)
-At the end of the war, Americans gave Erhard the job of Bavarian Finance Minister, and in 1947, he received a promotion to director of the bizonal Office of Economic Opportunity, where he advised the governor of the US Zone.
-There, along with Röpke, and armed with the crazy ideas developed in Freiburg, they and came up with a plan to rebuild Germany’s economy.
+At the end of the war, Americans appointed Erhard as Bavarian Finance Minister.
+In 1947, he received a promotion to Director of the Bizonal Office of Economic Opportunity, where he advised the Governor of the US Zone.
+There, along with Röpke, and armed with the crazy ideas developed in Freiburg, they came up with a plan to rebuild Germany’s economy.

 New Money- The Introduction of the Deutschmark

 But before they could fix the economy, they needed to fix the money.
-William Röpke was put in charge of currency reform.
+William Röpke was appointed to oversee currency reform.
 The value of Reichsmarks was less than the cost of the paper it was printed on.
 There was just too much of it around.
-He proposed a new currency, the Deutschmark, then advocated for a “contracting” of the amount of currency in circulation.
+He proposed a new currency, the Deutschmark, and then advocated for a “contracting” of the amount of currency in circulation.
 What does this mean?
 (Hold on to your hats) The equivalent of 93% of the currency would disappear.
-To keep things under control, the new currency would now be tied to the amount of available goods to prevent inflation, so it would have actual value.
+To keep things under control, the new currency would now be tied to the amount of available goods to prevent inflation so that it would have actual value.

 It worked like this-

-On June 20, 1948, the Deutsche Mark was introduced, and the Reichsmark (and any other German currency in circulation including notes used by the Allied Military) would be invalidated.
+On June 20, 1948, the Deutsche Mark was introduced, and the Reichsmark, as well as any other German currency in circulation, including notes used by the Allied Military, would be invalidated.
 Just POOF!
 Worthless.
-(Well, except for some small change… in order to keep shortages from causing even more problems.
+(Well, except for some small change to keep shortages from causing even more problems.
 Lucky you if you had a jar of coins under the bed)

 Money in bank accounts would be converted at a later date.